Untangling two systems of noncrossing curves

 First we add edges to $G_1$ and $G_2$ so that they become planar triangulations.
 This step does not affect the construction at all, except that we remove these edges in the final drawing.

 Next, we subdivide some of the edges of $G_i$ with \emph{dummy} vertices.
-Moreover, we attach two new \emph{extra} edges to each dummy vertex, as in Fig.~\ref{f:dummy}.
-By choosing the subdivided edges suitably, one can obtain a $4$-connected, and thus Hamiltonian, graph; see \cite[Proof of Theorem 2]{EK} for details (this idea previously comes from~\cite{KaufmannWiese:RemovingHamiltonicity}).
+Moreover, we attach two new \emph{extra} edges to each dummy vertex, as in the following illustration: \immfigw{dummy}{4cm} By choosing the subdivided edges suitably, one can obtain a $4$-connected, and thus Hamiltonian, graph; see \cite[Proof of Theorem 2]{EK} for details (this idea previously comes from~\cite{KaufmannWiese:RemovingHamiltonicity}).
 An important property of this construction is that each edge of $G_i$ is subdivided at most once.

 In this way, we obtain new Hamiltonian graphs $G'_1$ and $G'_2$, for which we want to construct a simultaneous drawing as in the first part of the proof.
 A little catch is that $G'_1$ and $G'_2$ do not have same vertex sets, but this is easy to fix.
 Let $d_i$ be the number of dummy vertices of $G'_i$, $i=1,2$, and say that $d_1\ge d_2$.
-We pair the $d_2$ dummy vertices of $G'_1$ with some of the dummy vertices of $G'_2$.
+We pair the $d_2$ dummy vertices of $G'_2$ with some of the dummy vertices of $G'_1$.
 Then we iteratively add $d_1 - d_2$ new triangles to $G'_2$, attaching each of them to an edge of a Hamiltonian cycle.
 This operation keeps Hamiltonicity and introduces $d_1 - d_2$ new vertices, which can be matched with the remaining $d_1-d_2$ dummy vertices in~$G'_1$.

 After drawing resulting graphs, we remove all extra dummy vertices and extra edges added while introducing dummy vertices.
 An original edge $e$ that was subdivided by a dummy vertex is now drawn as a concatenation of two bispiked curves.
 Therefore, each edge is drawn with at most $5$ bends.